Find important information and documents relating to your account, our service and responsibilities below.

 You can find out more about the identities of the CRAs, and the ways in which they use and share personal information, in our full privacy notice.

 The personal information we have collected from you and anyone you have a financial link with may be shared with fraud prevention agencies who will use it to prevent fraud and money laundering and to verify your identity.
 If fraud is detected, you could be refused certain services, finance or employment.
 Further details of how your information will be used by us and these fraud prevention agencies, and your data protection rights, can be found in our full privacy notice.

 Our full privacy notice

 It is important that you understand how the personal information you give us will be used.
-Therefore, we strongly advise that you read our Full Privacy Notice, which you can find at www.iweb-sharedealing.co.uk/PDFs/data-privacy-notice.pdf (PDF) or you can ask us for a copy.
+Therefore, we strongly advise that you read our Full Privacy Notice, which you can find at www.iweb-sharedealing.co.uk/assets/data-privacy-notice.pdf (PDF, 193 KB) or you can ask us for a copy.

 How you can contact us

 If you have any questions or require more information about how we use your personal information please contact us on 03450 707 129

 If you feel we have not answered your question Lloyds Banking Group has a Group Data Privacy Officer, who you can contact on 0345 602 1997 and tell us you want to speak to our Data Privacy Officer.